Can sexually transmitted diseases cause ED?

-Chlamydia affects both males and females and can lead to sexual and fertility issues.
+Chlamydia affects males and females and can lead to sexual and fertility issues.
 One of the most common complications linked to chlamydia is erectile dysfunction.

 The bacteria that causes chlamydia can cause ED by infecting the prostate.
 The infection of the prostate further causes swelling, which can obstruct blood flow to the penis.

-Also, such infection can induce chronic inflammation, which can lower testosterone hormone levels.
+Also, such an infection can induce chronic inflammation, which can lower testosterone hormone levels.
 Testosterone is also needed for optimum erectile function.

 Human immunodeficiency virus (HIV)